 The lake is very accessible to visitors with then Ohrid international airport located just 7 km from the city center and serves as the main link for Ohrid with Belgrade, Ljubljana, Zurich, Dusseldorf, Tel-Aviv, Vienna, and Amsterdam among other world major cities.
 There is a regular Bus Service from Skopje and Bitola for visitors who would love to enjoy the beautiful countryside.
 Alternatively visitors could use rental cars or taxis from Skopje.

 Accommodation around the lake is fairly affordable and can easily be accessed.
 The available options include prestigious hotels, lovely villas apartment and private homes accommodation.
-There also elegant restaurants, cafes and other forms of eateries where you can grab a quick bite.
+They’re also elegant restaurants, cafes, and other forms of eateries where you can grab a quick bite.

 Visiting Europe’s deepest lake is such an unforgettable experience as there is a lot to see and do.
 There are several fishing villages around the lake.
-Visiting the villages offer a visitor the glimpse into the lives of the people of Ohrid as you sample the different indigenous flavours of fish caught from the lake.
-You could also enjoy a boat ride and combine it sport fishing in the after noon.
-Taking pictures on the lake is also a popular tourist activity because the surrounding beautiful mountains.
+Visiting the villages offers a visitor a glimpse into the lives of the people of Ohrid as you sample the different indigenous flavors of fish caught from the lake.
+You could also enjoy a boat ride and combine it with sport fishing in the afternoon.
+Taking pictures on the lake is also a popular tourist activity because of the surrounding beautiful mountains.

-For bird watches, a visit to the lake is no late down as there are many water bird species that venture fearlessly into the lake in search for the delicious fish and other aquatic creatures.
+For bird watches, a visit to the lake is no late down as many waterbird species venture fearlessly into the lake in search of the delicious fish and other aquatic creatures.
 With over 200 species, the lake attracts not just birds but also various forms of reptiles and hence an important attraction to lovers of animals.